branislav1991/piper/README.md

 ## Overview

 Piper is a probabilistic programming library supporting variational and sampling inference.
 Piper is build on [JAX], a numerical computing library that combines NumPy, automatic differentation and GPU/TPU support.
-For now, Piper only supports sampling from custom models defined by the user.
-In the future, support for SVI as well as MCMC methods is planned.
+For now, Piper supports forward sampling from custom models defined by the user as well as the Metropolis-Hastings method.
+In the future, support for Hamiltonian Monte Carlo as well as SVI is planned.

 ## Installation